 Any additional costs added to the Total Festival Charges, as desired, or may be required of a group.
 These may include any of the following:

 Optional Meal plans.
-You may have noticed within our Lodging Choices section that some lodging choices offer optional meal plans.
-Those listed per person per meal prices are additional to the Festival Package Prices.
+You may have noticed within the festival’s Lodging Choices, some lodging choices offer optional meal plans.
+Those listed per person and per meal prices are additional to the Festival Package Prices.

 Optional Ski Resort Meal Vouchers.
 Most groups choose to eat at the ski resort during lunch.
-If choosing to have your members purchase meals at the ski resort’s eating establishments at the base or higher on the mountain- we can provide discounted meal vouchers to you for an additional cost.
-Details surrounding meal vouchers can be found within the WPSMF Ski Locker prior to your trip, for registered groups.
+If choosing to have your members purchase meals at the ski resort’s eating establishments at the resort base or higher on the mountain- the festival can provide discounted meal vouchers to you for an additional cost.
+Details surrounding meal vouchers can be found within the WPSMF Ski Locker Miscellaneous Resort Topics (section 4.11).
 Directors most often purchase these so that each student has “pre-purchased” these with their trip and everyone will be sure to have a lunch meal regardless of available money.
 Each $15 redemptive value ski resort meal voucher is available for a discounted price of $13.